-Evra is a convenient transdermal contraceptive patch that is almost 100% effective at preventing pregnancy.
+Evra is a convenient transdermal contraceptive patch that is almost 100% effective at preventing pregnancy and was introduced in the UK in 2002.
 Evra contains both artificial oestrogen and progestogen (norelgestromin and ethinylestradiol), and works in a very similar way to combined oral contraceptives (the pill) except that only one patch is required per week.

 Evra's contraceptive hormones are released into the bloodstream through your skin, and once they are in your system, they work in the same way as regular combination contraceptives.
 Evra prevents ovulation from occurring, so that an egg doesn't get released when it's supposed to.
-This happens because the hormones in Evra patches, norelgestromin and ethinylestradiol, make the body think that ovulation has already happened.
+This happens because the hormones in Evra patches, norelgestromin and ethinyl estradiol, make the body think that ovulation has already happened.

 As an additional measure, Evra prevents sperm from entering the womb by changing the consistency of the cervical mucous, and it also doesn't allow the womb lining to thicken enough for an egg to grow there.